How to calculate an employee's final pay

 For example, if the employee's monthly pay (before tax) is £1,200 and they work 5 days a week:

-For example, if the employee’s bi-weekly rate is £2,000 before tax and they work three days a week:
+Then, you can return to the first section and follow the steps outlined.
+For example, if the employee's fortnightly rate is £1,000 before tax and they work three days a week:

 2. Work out how many days they've worked

-Now that you've worked out the employee's daily pay, all you need to do is multiply this by the amount of days they have worked in that pay period.
+Now that you've worked out the employee's daily pay, all you need to do is multiply this by the number of days they've worked since their last paycheck.

 For example, if the employee's daily pay is £55.38 and they've worked 10 days within that pay period, their gross final pay would be £553.80.